|File Size||4.00 KB|

 Elected officers shall be:

 • Corresponding Secretary

-• 1 Director per 30 members of the MCA membership
+• 1 Director-at-large per 30 members of the MCA membership

-These officers shall comprise the Board of Directors and have charge of the affairs of the Association.
-All members shall serve without compensation, except as otherwise stated in the by-laws of the MCA.
-The Board of Directors shall be elected to fill the office for three (3) year terms.
-The term of President, Vice President, Recording Secretary, Corresponding Secretary, and Treasurer shall be a period of three (3) one year terms.
-Officers and Directors must be a current member in good standing for a minimum of three (3) years prior to being elected to an office.
+These members of the Board of Directors have charge of the affairs of the Association.
+All members shall serve without compensation, except as otherwise noted in the bylaws of the MCA.
+The Directors-at-large shall be elected to fill the office for up to three separate three year terms not to exceed nine consecutive years holding their office.
+The terms of President, 1st Vice-President, and 2nd Vice-President shall be a period of three (3) one year terms not to exceed three years consecutively.
+The Treasurer, Recording Secretary, and Corresponding Secretary may serve an unlimited number of one (1) year terms.
+All members of the MCA Board of Directors must be a current member in good standing for a minimum of three (3) years prior to being elected to an office.